 The large sample size of this analysis provides insight on what concussion symptoms burden students the most during their return to school.
 It also displays how various symptoms may interact with each other, possibly impacting student academic performance.
 Specifically, symptoms from the headache-migraine, cognitive, and sleep clusters, consistently rated the most severely, may impact student alertness and attention during lecture, ultimately impacting the ability to learn and retain new information (Gioia et al., 2016).
 With an improved knowledge of student symptom reporting and what clusters are rated the most severely, it is imperative for educators and clinicians to be prepared with interventions that can be personalized to the specific symptom profile of the student (Harmon et al., 2019).
-As previously stated, students with the highest levels of post-injury test one symptom severity required more post-injury tests to complete the protocol, corresponding to a longer recovery, which further indicates the importance of having supports and protocols in place to provide early identification of students most at risk of prolonged recovery to prevent negative academic outcome.
-With the information obtained from this analysis, the next step is to evaluate existing RTL protocols that account for the following considerations.
+As previously stated, students with the highest levels of post-injury test one symptom severity required more post-injury tests to complete the protocol, corresponding to a longer recovery.
+This is a critical finding for RTL because it provides educators with an indicator of who is at risk for a longer recovery.
+Future research should consider the evaluation of severity cut-off scores that trigger the implementation of specific RTL interventions to manage symptoms and prevent academic challenges.
+It is also important for educators to be mindful that females tend to be more symptomatic than males when assessing student needs and implementing supports.

+Besides the influence of symptom severity, it is necessary to consider the challenges to developing an RTL protocol that can adapt to the differences that exist in schools.
+The first challenge to overcome is the development of a protocol that can be implemented and adjusted across various grade levels.
+The differences in procedures between elementary, middle, and high schools require that an RTL protocol can adapt to the school’s setting.
+Second it is vital for an RTL protocol to be adaptable to meet the needs of schools of differing socio-economic status and student population.
+With the information obtained from the present study and the consideration of an adaptable RTL program, the next step is to evaluate existing RTL protocols on schools with diverse and underrepresented backgrounds to ensure effective protocols can extend to all students.